cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Create `ProcessInput` Function

-The style transfer models expect RGB channel values to be in range `[0, 255]`.
+The style transfer models expect RGB channel values to be in the range `[0, 255]`.
 Color values in Unity are in the range `[0,1]`.
 Therefore, we need to scale the three channel values for the `InputImage` by `255`.
 We'll perform this step in a new function called `ProcessInput` as shown below.

 ![processInput_compute_shader](\images\basic-in-game-style-transfer-tutorial\processInput_compute_shader.png)